pkpare/Parekh_lab_website/join/index.md

 ### Policy on minors

 We are <b>unable</b> to accept minors (under 18yo) to participate in research activities virtually or in person.
-Inquires made by perceived minors will not be addressed.
+Inquiries made by perceived minors will not be addressed.

 {% include section.html %}